 English Publisher: VIZ Media

 At the beginning of Volume Six, Ganta is released from solitary confinement.
 He’s in a daze for much of this volume, due to trying to deal with Nagi’s death.
 When Shiro sees Ganta and realizes he’s acting strangely, she enlists help from Minatsuki.
 She also receives assistance from Choplin.
 This features a scene of Shiro trying to cook, but we see that she has no idea what she’s doing.
 From the drawing that was shown of her creation, you can’t identify just what is was she was trying to make.
 It actually looked worse than anything from Akane in Ranma 1/2 tried to make!

 It’s also revealed that the existence of the Deadmen and the “Carnival Corpse” is revealed to the public through a press conference.
 It’s revealed that this press conference was called so Tsunenaga can justify his private arena of death.
 After reading this, I couldn’t help but feel that this guy is an utter scumbag.

-While this is going on, inmates of Deadman Wonderland are receiving periodic medical examinations; however, we see with Azami Mido that they are injecting the inmates with something experimental.
-Later, Ganta, alomg with several others, are sent masks with writing that pertains to them.
-They’re lured to Ward G R93, where they are attacked by the inmates who were part of the earlier experiment; it appears this fight is being streamed onto the Internet for those in the public who want to watch.
-When Ganta sees that the others are going after Azami, he inadvertently causes an explosion, knocking everone to the ground.
+While this is going on, inmates of Deadman Wonderland are receiving periodic medical examinations.
+However, we see with Azami Mido that they are injecting the inmates with something experimental.
+Later, Ganta, along with several others, are sent masks with writing that pertains to them.
+They’re lured to Ward G R93, where they are attacked by the inmates who were part of the earlier experiment.
+It appears this fight is being streamed onto the internet for those in the public who want to watch.
+When Ganta sees that the others are going after Azami, he inadvertently causes an explosion, knocking everyone to the ground.

 Not only did Ganta make a mess of things, but he caused a number of injuries as well.
 At the end of the volume, we see that just about everyone has turned against Ganta.
 Shiro stands by his side, but after she makes an admission to Ganta, his reaction isn’t what she expected…